Vtchoo/reactron-express/README.md

 ## What this project is

-Built over the previous Reactron template, this version has an embedded express server instance, that can be started and stopped inside React
+Built over the previous Reactron template, this version has an embedded express server instance, that can be started and stopped inside React.
+The communication with the server instance is done via ipcMain/ipcRenderer channels (event-based method).

+Default port is 5000, but it can be changed to accept user input.

 ## TODO:
 [ ] Configure babel to generate js file from es6 and Typescript files